Where you look affects how you feel

 Have you found that no matter how much you talk through or talk about your issues, nothing seems to change?

-There are some things that we just can’t logic or reason our way through, or at least we can’t do it quite yet.
-Traditional talk therapy is considered a “top-down” treatment approach, where we focus on using those language and thinking skills to gain insight, explore our thoughts and emotions, and try to find solutions or alternatives.
+There are some things that we just can’t “logic” or “reason” our way through.
+Traditional talk therapy is considered a “top-down” treatment approach, where we focus on using language and thinking skills to gain insight, explore our thoughts and emotions, and try to find solutions or alternatives.
 For some issues, and for some people, that is enough.
-For others, however, we need a different way in – a way that bypasses the logic and reason and speaks the “language” that our emotions and survival mechanisms can understand.
-Brainspotting, a “bottom-up” method, allows us to do that.
+Others, however, need a different way in – a way that bypasses the logic and reason and speaks the language that our emotions and survival mechanisms can understand.
+Brainspotting is a “bottom-up” method that allows us to do that.

 Trauma changes how our brains experience and interpret the world around us, and we need to help our brains re-wire those changes.
-Foremost world experts on trauma agree that we need healing to occur at a deeper, more physiological level, and do so we need to integrate various modalities and tools alongside our talk therapy.
-While there are other options available out there, we, at ReThink Therapy, find that Brainspotting has been a good fit for our work with our clients.
+Some of the foremost world experts on trauma agree that we need healing to occur at a deeper, more physiological level.
+To do so, we need to integrate various modalities and tools alongside our talk therapy.
+While there are other options available out there, we at ReThink Therapy find that Brainspotting has been a good fit for our work with our clients.

 Brainspotting is a powerful, focused treatment method

 According to Dr. David Grand, Developer and Trainer (see website for more information https://brainspotting.com):

 “Brainspotting is a powerful, focused treatment method that works by identifying, processing and releasing core neurophysiological sources of emotional/body pain, trauma, dissociation and a variety of other challenging symptoms.
 Brainspotting is a simultaneous form of diagnosis and treatment, enhanced with Biolateral sound, which is deep, direct, and powerful.